 How to Choose the Right Food Dehydrator

-At the most basic level, a dehydrator is a closed space housing racks or trays, a heating element, and a fan.
-This elemental design is subdivided into shelf dehydrators (essentially a box with racks in it) and what is often referred to as a stacked or stackable dehydrator.
-In the latter design, the trays fit one on top of the other with a lid enclosing the unit.
-The Excalibur is an example of the shelf-style and the Presto is an example of the stacked design.
+At the most basic level, a dehydrator is a closed space that contains housing racks or trays, a heating element, and a fan.
+This elemental design is subdivided into two categories: shelf dehydrators and stackable dehydrators.
+Shelf dehydrators look like a box with racks that slide in and out of it.
+A stackable dehydrator features trays that fit on one on top of the other with a lid enclosing the unit.
+The Excalibur is an example of the shelf-style, and the Presto is an example of the stacked design.